3570534440/microphase-antsdr-docs/source/device_and_usage_manual/ANTSDR_E_Series_Module/ANTSDR_E200_Reference_Manual/Antsdr_standalone.md

 [Latest Project Address](https://github.com/MicroPhase/antsdr_standalone)

-For the usage of ANTSDR E200 no-OS, You can refer to E310：
+For using the ANTSDR E200 no-OS, please refer to the E310 guide: [ANTSDR Standalone (no-OS)](../ANTSDR_E310_Reference_Manual/Antsdr_standalone.md).

-[ANTSDR Standalone (no-OS)](../ANTSDR_E310_Reference_Manual/Antsdr_standalone.md)，The method is similar to E310 and is also applicable to this project.
+The same method is applicable to this device.